Tis, the season to start planning…

-It also saves time with all the data entry and reporting sales reps are required to do – manual tasks that potentially consume a whole day of their weekly activity.
+It also saves time with all the data entry and the weekly sales reports sales reps are required to do – manual tasks that potentially consume a whole day of their weekly activity.
 This is time that could be given back to selling – what you hire them to do in the first place.

 Marketing and Sales Hold Hands